panzerdp/dmitripavlutin.com/posts/129-nodejs-es-modules/index.md

 ## 1. Enabling ECMAScript modules in Node.js

 The default format of modules in Node.js is the [CommonJS](https://nodejs.org/docs/latest/api/modules.html#modules_modules_commonjs_modules).
-To make Node.js understand ES modules format, you have to explicitly make so.

-Node.js uses [ECMAScript modules](https://nodejs.org/docs/latest/api/esm.html#esm_modules_ecmascript_modules) format if:
+But Node.js will treat a JavaScript file as an [ECMAScript modules](https://nodejs.org/docs/latest/api/esm.html#esm_modules_ecmascript_modules) format if:

 1. The module's file extension is `.mjs`
 2. Or the module's nearest parent folder has `{ "type": "module" }` in `package.json`